modelica/Reference-FMUs/ControlledClocksSE/readme.md

 The FMU is controlled from an FMPy simulation script.
 For timing and scheduling information, the script uses a pre-generated trace of communication events.

+For an implementation of the same functionality using the FMI for Co-Simulation with Event Mode, see the ControlledClocksCS FMU.

 The following plot visualizes the timing-accurate simulation results as annotation of the input trace.

 ![alt text](result.png "Reference Output")